LogtalkDotOrg/logtalk3/manuals/_sources/devtools/diagrams.rst.txt

 ``diagrams``
 ============

-This tool generates library, directory, file, entity, and predicate diagrams for source files and for libraries of source files using the Logtalk reflection API to collect the relevant information and a graph language for representing the diagrams.
+This tool generates *library*, *directory*, *file*, *entity*, and *predicate* diagrams for source files and for libraries of source files using the Logtalk reflection API to collect the relevant information and a graph language for representing the diagrams.
 Limited support is also available for generating diagrams for Prolog module applications.
 It's also possible in general to generate predicate cross-referencing diagrams for plain Prolog files.

-Linking library diagrams to entity diagrams to predicate cross-referencing diagrams and linking directory diagrams to file diagrams is also supported when using SVG output.
+Linking *library diagrams* to *entity diagrams* to *predicate cross-referencing diagrams* and linking *directory diagrams* to *file diagrams* is also supported when using SVG output.
 This feature allows using diagrams for understanding the architecture of applications by navigating complex code and zooming into details.
 SVG output can also easily link to both source code repositories and API documentation.
 This allows diagrams to be used for source code navigation.

 Diagrams can also be used to uncover code issues.
-For example, comparing loading diagrams with dependency diagrams can reveal implicit dependencies.
+For example, comparing *loading diagrams* with *dependency diagrams* can reveal implicit dependencies.
 Loading diagrams can reveal circular dependencies that may warrant code refactoring.
 Entity diagrams can provide a good overview of code coupling.
-Predicate cross-referencing diagrams can be used to access entity code complexity.
+Predicate cross-referencing diagrams can be used to visually access entity code complexity, complementing the ``code_metrics`` tool.

 All diagrams support a comprehensive set of options, discussed below, to customize the final contents and appearance.